pulipatiharshini/Digital-Electronics-Internship/README.md

 Combinational Circuits: Circuits where the output depends only on the current inputs (e.g., adders, multiplexers).

+Digital electronics is fundamental to modern technology, including computing, communication, and control systems.
+It's used in everything from computers and mobile phones to appliances and automobiles.

 # Applications of Digital Electronics?

 Computing